 You and your family can enjoy a beautiful New England day picking your own blueberries .
 It's great fun for all ages, much cheaper than other activities and our delicious, healthy berries are grown right in your own community.

-We have a 3.5 acre blueberry farm which is generally open from the middle of July to about Labor Day depending on our crop.
+We have a 3.5 acre blueberry farm which is generally open from early July to about Labor Day depending on our crop.
 Weather depending, the blueberry farm is open every single day from 7am until 2pm.
-To be sure you should call our Blueberry Hotline (found at the bottom of each web page) before comimg to the farm.
+To be sure you should call our Blueberry Hotline (found at the bottom of each web page) before coming to the farm.

 Our 1.5 acre raspberry farm is now permanently closed and joins the other historical operations of Durocher Farm.
 Change is a constant in the farming business(and in life).
 Hopefully you will be able to patronize other local raspberry growers.